I’ll be the first one to admit that a post about an Interrail packing list doesn’t sound like a hopping good time.

 But interrailing is a special kind of trip that you need a special kind of packing list for.

-You’ll be moving from country to country, via train, so you’ll want to travel light while still packing enough, in your interrailing backpack, to enjoy your trip.
+You’ll be moving from country to country, via train, and figuring out how to use a Eurail Pass along the way.
+So, you’ll want to travel light while still packing enough, in your interrailing backpack, to enjoy your trip.